Poetry in the United States

 In the essay “American-Jewish Poetry: An Overview,” R. Barbara Gitenstein points out the narrow focus of critics.
 She suggests that a student conducting an overview of American-Jewish literature might conclude that “there are no American-Jewish writers who are women, no writers who have lived in towns smaller than Chicago—and surely no writers who are poets.”
 Even among the few anthologies and literary surveys that emphasize poetry over prose, editors and scholars have favored primarily male poets, with token references to women.
 Few have attempted to evaluate the poetry of Jewish American women as a collective.
-While in the nineteenth and early twentieth centuries Jewish women poets dotted the landscape of American poetry, there has been a recent flourishing of women poets, many of whom choose to write on Jewish themes.
-Recent efforts, mostly by Jewish women poets and scholars, to anthologize and examine the tremendous range of these works have been the first tentative explorations in this rich and complex territory.
+While in the nineteenth and early twentieth centuries Jewish women poets dotted the landscape of American poetry, more recently there has been a flourishing of women poets, many of whom choose to write on Jewish themes.
+Efforts, mostly by Jewish women poets and scholars, to anthologize and examine the tremendous range of these works have been the first tentative explorations in this rich and complex territory.

 The tremendous diversity of Jewish American women’s poetry is caused by a balancing act, or, in some cases, a full-scale war, between the three parts that make up the identity of the poet: Jewish, American, and female.
 What value does the poet place on each of these attributes?
 How is the poem able to integrate or juxtapose them?
 How does each poet define herself as a Jew, a woman, and an American?
-The compatibility of these three competing identities changes most significantly over historical time, but is also affected by the poet’s position in society and religious commitment.
+The compatibility of these three competing identities changes most significantly over historical time, but it is also affected by the poet’s position in society and religious commitment.
 Of course, the relationship among the Jewish, female, and American identities of a poet can shift from one poem to the next.
-One of the virtues of poetry is that it allows for such contradiction, so that a poet may argue with traditional Judaism in one poem, and celebrate it in another.
+One of the virtues of poetry is that it allows for such contradiction, so that a poet may argue with traditional Judaism in one poem and celebrate it in another.

 To take a closer look at the history of Jewish poetry by American women, then, is to bring together a collection of poets rarely considered to have anything to do with each other.
 There is, however, a common thread: The poets share a sense of marginality, of viewing the world from outside the mainstream.
 Jewish women’s poetry is often transformational, whether it is from within the Jewish world, or in American society at large.
-Writing from the margins—as Jews, as women—these poets often become the modern equivalent of prophets, critically evaluating and condemning existing circumstances, and envisioning better ones.
+Writing from the margins—as Jews, as women—these poets often become the modern equivalent of prophets, critically evaluating and condemning existing circumstances and envisioning better ones.
 It is worth noting how many Jewish women poets write with a strong sense of social responsibility, a desire to create poetry that can shape reality, perhaps drawing on the Jewish teachings of tikkun olam [repairing the world].
 In addition, the poet’s place on the outskirts of literary movements and circles has led in many cases to greater innovation and experimentation.

 Most scholars name Emma Lazarus as the first American Jewish poet, male or female, to be recognized by mainstream America.
 Born in 1849 to an established American family, Lazarus differed from many other Jewish women poets of her time due to her privileged background and the support of her influential father.
-Her early poems did not reflect a Jewish awareness, but were rooted in classical texts and clearly inspired by the great male poets of her time.
+Her early poems did not reflect a Jewish awareness but were rooted in classical texts and clearly inspired by the great male poets of her time.
 The collection of poems that proudly pronounced Lazarus a Jewish poet was Songs of a Semite.
 Published in 1882, the book coincides with the influx of Russian immigrants to America in response to harsh pogroms, an event that profoundly affected Lazarus.

 The poetry of Emma Lazarus embraced the many diverse and often contradictory parts of her identity—the American citizen praising tolerance and liberty, the secular Jew concerned about a Jewish homeland as well as growing antisemitism at home, and the woman who, “late-born and woman-souled,” chose a career in writing over marriage.
 Despite her traditional use of poetic form, she was in many ways a forerunner to the vocal activism of Jewish women poets writing in the 1960s and 1970s.